Gbuomprisco/gtkNotifications/README.md

 		'type': 'success'
 	});

-#####Remember that if you change the type as a plugin attribute, it'll has the priority on the class.
+#####Remember that if you change the type as a plugin attribute, it'll have the priority on the class.

 ###Available options
 But... let's edit something.
 These are the available options: